Purpose

 The effects

-People develop in confidence and self esteem as they discover their achievements and skills are valuable.
-They appreciate the depths in other people and want to know more.
-The shared and rather intense experience builds group cohesion and trust.
-People enjoy it too.
+People develop confidence and self-esteem as they discover their achievements and skills are valuable.
+They appreciate the depths of other people and want to know more.
+The shared and intense experience builds group cohesion, mutual confidence and trust.

 Facilitating style